narayanatutorial/Spring-Boot-Retry/README.md

 # Spring-Boot-Retry
-Spring Boot Retry for Transient Exceptions
+Spring Boot Retry for any Exceptions